jckuri/DeepRL-Continuous-Control/Report.md

 - **Two sets of Target and Local Networks**, which is a way to implement the double buffer technique in order to avoid oscillations caused by overestimated values;
 - **Soft Updates** instead of hard updates so that the values of the local networks are slowing transferred to the target networks;
 - **Replay Buffer** in order to keep training the DDPG Agent with past experiences;
-- **Ornstein-Uhlenbeck(O-U) Noise** which introduces some noise at training in order to make the network more robust and complete.
+- **Ornstein-Uhlenbeck(O-U) Noise** which introduces some noise at training in order to make the network more robust and more complete.

 Moreover, the DDPG Agent uses 2 deep neural networks to represent complex continuous states.
 1 neural network for the actor and 1 neural network for the critic.